hariram32/ping-check/README.md

 ## Notes

 * Verified with Firefox under Linux
-  * Browser needs to support Javascript, XMLHttpRequest and SVG
+  * Browser needs to support Javascript, AJAX (XMLHttpRequest) and SVG
   * setInterval for XMLHttpRequest is set to around 10 seconds
-  # ip-results.json is expected in the http://webserver/data/ip-results.json dir
+  * ip-results.json is expected in the http://webserver/data/ip-results.json dir

 * ping-check.sh requires BASH (I think I have 4.0)
 * ping goes into crontab and runs as often as necessary